Geometric and Thermodynamic Volume of Hairy Black Branes: Hairy black brane solutions

 The tensions can be calculated in a similar way \cite{Traschen:2001pb}.
 The only difference is that the foliation of spacetime is now given by timelike hypersurfaces (changing the minus sign in (\ref{eqn:InducedMetric})).
 This foliation is chosen in such a way that the normal vector is parallel to the Killing vector $\xi_{k}=\partial/\partial x^{k}$.
 For the spatial tension associated to the symmetry in the $k$-th spatial direction we obtain

 As in the case of the hairless black brane, we find that the mass and the tensions satisfy

 Having assumed that the spacetime is asymptotically AdS, this is again interpreted as the trace of the stress energy tensor in the dual CFT being zero\footnote{The dual to a scalar black brane spacetime is a QFT that comes from a deformed CFT.
 This traceless property refers to the stress energy tensor of the non-deformed theory.}.
 We do not expect this to hold in the case where the asymptotics deviate from anti-de Sitter.
-Such hyperscaling violating spacetimes and their thermodynamics have been studied, for example, in the case of asymptotically dilaton AdS spacetimes \cite{Kastor:2018cqc}.
+Such hyperscaling violating spacetimes and their thermodynamics have been studied, for example, in the case of asymptotically dilaton AdS spacetimes \cite{Kastor:2018cqc}. and for a hyperscaling violating generalization of Lifshitz black holes \cite{Pedraza:2018eey}.

 It is worthwhile to insist on the fact that the mass calculated above does not include the energy contribution from the scalar field; as such it represents a gravitational energy.
 To account for the energy contained in the scalar field, one would have to use either the holographic \cite{Brown:1992br,Balasubramanian:1999re} or Wald prescriptions \cite{Wald:1993nt} using appropriate counterterms \cite{Emparan:1999pm, Buchel:2013lla, Papadimitriou:2005ii}.
 In this paper we do not vary the asymptotic behaviour of the scalar field, so it will not contribute to the first law of thermodynamics.
 Work in these lines, albeit without varying the cosmological constant, has been carried out in \cite{Liu:2015tqa, Gursoy:2018umf}.